Election day is going to have to wait in Attleboro area communities

 North Attleboro and Rehoboth elections had been scheduled for Tuesday.

-No date has been scheduled yet for North's election, which will feature three contests.
+No date has been scheduled yet for North Attleboro's election which will feature three contests.

 Rehoboth officials have set June 30 as their new election date.